bobcorn/connecting-rods-inspector/docs/README.md

   <img src="https://github.com/bobcorn/connecting-rods/blob/master/demo/gifs/rods.gif">
 </p>

-The system is able to analyse the dimensions of two different types of connecting rods to allow a vision-guided robot to pick and sort rods based on their type and dimensions.
-The two rod types are characterised by the different number of holes: Type A rods have one hole, whilst Type B rods have two holes.
+Computer Vision system that is able to analyse the dimensions of two different types of connecting rods to allow a vision-guided robot to pick and sort rods based on their type and dimensions.

 ## Image characteristics
+Rods appearing in the images are characterised by the different number of holes: type "A" rods have one hole, whilst type "B" rods have two holes.

 ### Part 1
 We consider that the following simplistic conditions hold for each image: